 We’ve all been there—you’re sitting at home, trying to enjoy a nice dinner and your phone won’t stop buzzing with calls from unknown numbers.

 While reputable entities, including banks and political parties, use robocalls, a large number of these calls originate from illegitimate telemarketers offering things you’ll never need.
 These include scammers pushing travel prizes or fake computer security services looking to steal personal information.
 Many illegitimate robocallers spoof their numbers so it looks like it’s coming from your area code or is a valid business or a government agency like the IRS.

-These calls aren’t just annoying, they may also collect your voice print, which can then be used to commit fraud against you through voice-authenticated telephone systems.
+These calls aren’t just annoying.
+They may also collect your voice print, which can then be used to commit identity theft or other types of fraud against you through voice-authenticated telephone systems.

-- If you do answer a call and hear a recording such as “Hello, can you hear me?” just hang up.
-Answering with “Yes” may allow for your voice print to be collected and used for unauthorized voice acknowledgements without you ever knowing.
+- Hang up immediately if you hear a voice asking a question such as “Hello, can you hear me?”
+Answering affirmatively with “yes” may allow your voice print to be collected and used for unauthorized voice acknowledgements later without you realizing it.

-- Calls that request you to press a number to be connected to a representative should also be hung up.
-This may be a tactic to confirm your number is active and may lead to more unwanted calls.
+- Avoid pressing a number to be connected to a representative when an inbound call requests this action.
+It may be a way to confirm your number is active and lead to even more unwanted calls.

-- More telco carriers have call authentication services that help identify known or suspected spam callers.
-You should check with your provider to find out what they offer.
+- Use call authentication services offered by telco providers that help identify known or suspected spam callers.

-Your phone is the focal point for much of your life, so don’t compromise when it comes to security.
+No matter if you’re dealing with calls or texts, keep in mind that your phone is the focal point for much of your life.
+So, don’t compromise when it comes to its security.